SCOPE OF THIS CHAPTER

 Since 1 September 2014, governing bodies have a statutory duty to make arrangements to support pupils at school with medical conditions.
 The Designated Medical Officer can support schools with these duties.
 For more information see Supporting pupils at school with medical conditions (2014): statutory guidance from the Department for Education.

-12. Training for those Involved in the Care and Education of Looked After Children
+14. Training for those Involved in the Care and Education of Children in Care and Previously Looked After Children

 Such training, among other things, should include information about school admission arrangements; Special Educational Needs; attendance and exclusions; homework; choosing GCSE options; managing any challenging behaviour in relation to education settings; promoting positive educational and recreational activities and supporting children to be aspirational for their future education; training and employment, and the importance of listening to and taking account of the child's wishes and feelings about education and the PEP process.